 Now, as all this headphone speculation is still percolating around the rumor mill, we don’t exactly know what Apple’s first pair of over-ear headphones will be like.
 But we can guess.
 Here’s what we expect (and want) when Apple does release its over-ear headphones.

-Charging is anybody’s guess, if we’re being honest.
-Apple’s over-ear headphones will no doubt stay away from micro-USB, but a Lightning charging port is still in the cards; after all, both AirPods and BeatsX earphones charge that way.
-But if we were betting men, we’d have to go with USB-C charging.
+A Lightning charging port is an obvious choice here.
+AirPods, AirPods Pro, Powerbeats Pro and Powerbeats all charge that way.
+But it’d be great (and bold) for Apple to have a USB-C charging port, instead.
 All of Apple’s latest laptops are decked out in USB-C, as are, for the first time, the latest iPad Pros.
 With Apple focusing on premium headphones, they’d probably want fast charging and that means USB-C is the likeliest guess.
 Also, most high-end headphones by Sony and Bowers & Wilkins have adapted USB-C as the port of the future, so it only makes sense that Apple’s new headphones will, too.